 The FRIDA Award will be presented to an ongoing initiative or completed project that submits concrete evidence of its impact.
 This means that projects pending execution or that are about to begin will not be accepted.
-The Award consists of USD 10,000 plus a full fellowship to attend the awards ceremony that will take place during the LACNIC 34 event.
+The Award consists of USD 10,000 plus a full fellowship to attend the awards ceremony that will take place in the next LACNIC presencial event.

 Special consideration will be given to initiatives originating in countries that face greater challenges for Internet deployment and with gender diversity in their working groups and women in leadership positions.

 In the case of the Awards, project proposals will be evaluated based on seven criteria: their quality and consistency; how the projects align with the FRIDA thematic categories; the relevance of the problems they seek to solve; the merits of the initiatives; the innovative nature of the projects; the impact achieved by the initiatives; and the replicability and sustainability of the projects.

 In the case of the Grants, proposals will be evaluated based on eight criteria: their quality and consistency; the relevance of the problems they seek to solve; the inclusion of achievable and measurable goals; the innovative nature of the projects; their expected impact; the implementation capacity of the proposing entities; the consistency of the budget with respect to the proposed activities; and the sustainability and replicability of the projects.

 Projects must be submitted via FRIDA’s Application Platform.
 Proposals will be accepted until Friday, 11 June at 23:59 (UTC-3), Uruguay time.